 Running regularly has a range of benefits, including improved physical and mental health, but it can also make you sleep better and some studies suggest it can improve your memory, too.
 Whether the last statement is true or not, running certainly has more benefits than drawbacks, and if you embark on the journey of becoming a runner, you won't regret it, on the contrary.

 Once you started running, you will see and feel the benefits of it very soon.
 It is easy for runners to lose weight fast, as detailed below, but on top of that, running can also help you maintain weight loss easier, unlike 'just' going on a diet, for example.

 Read the below reasons if you need one last nudge to start running...

-- 'Couch To 5K' in 500 words: our top 5 running tips for beginners wanting to start running
+- 'Couch To 5K' in 500 words: our top 5 best tips for new runners wanting to start running

 - Half marathon training: how a running watch can make you a better runner

 - How to run faster: understanding running heart-rate zones, VO2 max and lactate threshold

 You can just go for a run at any point during the day, especially if you are not doing a tempo session.
 Saying that, stretching before and especially after your runs is recommended, to loosen up the muscles a bit.
 Get a foam roller or another massage tool, they are fairly inexpensive but work great nevertheless.

 Also, after your runs, drink some water to replace the water that left your body through sweating.
 If you are going for longer runs – anything around or over an hour – take some water with you using a reusable water bottle.
 We don't want to further pollute the environment with single use plastics.